Information on early learning and child care

 The Australian Government provides assistance to eligible families to reduce the out-of-pocket costs of child care.
 Currently, there are different types of financial assistance to help with the cost of placing children in child care.
 The main payments families may be eligible for are:

 - Jobs, Education and Training Child Care fee assistance

 - Special Child Care Benefit.

-You can access the Child Care Estimator at the Department of Human Services website.
+You can see more information and the eligibility requirements on the Department of Human Services website.